How to Make an Adjustable Router Template Guide

 Step 3: Attach the guides to the base plates

-Apply glue on the bottom of the T-track, insert a T-track bolt and glue the track with the base plate.
-Align the shorter end of the track with the edge of the plate, leaving a 3,7cm (what is left) overhang on the other side.
+Apply glue on the bottom of the T-track, insert a T-track bolt (toilet bolt), and glue the track with the base plate.
+Align the shorter end of the track with the edge of the plate, leaving a 3 mm (what is left) overhang on the other side.
 Make sure no glue gets in the track.
 It is better to apply less glue and additionally secure the track with screws.

-Leave a 2cm space from the back of the track for clamping purposes.
-Try to glue the track in line with the long side and perpendicular to the sides maintaining all the 90-degree angles.
+Leave a 20 mm space from the back of the track for clamping purposes.
+Glue the track in line with the long side and perpendicular to the sides maintaining all the 90-degree angles.

 NOTE: For the T-track bolt I am gluing the bolt with a washer.
 To make it slide nicely on the track and avoid turning when tightening the bolt, you can grind the sides of the washer to make it fit exactly the dado.

-You can also cut a keyhole at the end of the track to insert the bolt after gluing the track with the base plate.
-That also allows you to remove the bolt anytime you need. Β
+Additionally, you can create a keyhole at the track’s end for inserting the bolt after affixing the track to the base plate.
+This design provides the flexibility to remove the bolt whenever necessary.

 Step 4: Make a router base plate